 Setting NTFS Permissions

-To set an NTFS permission, right-click on a folder or file and select “Properties”, then navigate to the “Security” tab to set your permissions.
+To set an NTFS permission, right-click on a folder or file and select “Properties”, then navigate to the “Security” tab to edit permission levels for different groups.
+For maintenance and security reasons, you should not apply permissions to individual users.
 This is the window you will be looking at:

 While share permissions only allow the three options (Full access, Modify and Read), NTFS permissions allow you to set access at a more granular level, both for individuals and groups.

 The level of access you choose to set can be passed on to subordinate files or folders due to the NTFS permissions’ inheritance properties.
 The following NTFS permission levels are the most important ones:

 Full control: The user has permission to change the contents of files and directories and can furthermore change system settings (e.g. permissions or ownership of the folder).